partiallyderived/everyaction-client/README.md

 make linkcheck
 ```

-Note that it will report links that depend on the Sphinx HTML build as broken.
-Useful for testing that EveryAction
+Note that it will report links that depend on the built Sphinx HTML as broken, so just ignore those.
+Useful for testing
-documentation links are up-to-date.
+that EveryAction documentation links are up-to-date.

 ## Remove Generated Files